WEBINAR

 - Learn common pitfalls and how to avoid them to mitigate risk

-Who Should Attend
+Who Should Watch?

 This webinar is designed for professionals working in testing laboratories who are responsible for equipment management, quality system or accreditation preparation.
 It will be especially valuable for laboratory managers and supervisors, quality managers and quality assurance staff, calibration and metrology technicians, technical managers and engineers or anyone considering bringing calibration capabilities in-house.